|Nutritional Guidelines (per serving)|

 Garnish with a lemon wedge.

-Tip: While waiting for your tea to brew, pour the extra water from your teapot into the glass or mug you will be using.
-This will warm up the mug and keep your Toddy hot longer.
+- While waiting for your tea to brew, pour the extra water from your teapot into the glass or mug you will be using.
+This warms up the mug and keeps your toddy hot longer.
 Dump the water before building the drink.

-Mint teas and herbal tea blends designed to calm and relax you are perfect candidates, especially if you're making a Toddy before bed or looking for cold relief.
+- Mint teas and herbal tea blends (or tisanes) designed to calm and relax are perfect candidates, especially if you're making a toddy before bed or looking for cold relief.
 Floral teas such as those with chamomile, rosehips, or hibiscus can be a great pick-me-up for an afternoon toddy.
 With any of these, you might want to back off the spices a bit, particularly the cloves.

-For a citrus tea, I might suggest sticking with an orange blend.
+- For a citrus tea, you might want to stick with an orange blend.
 The lemon and peach tea blends are okay, but a spicy orange is best with this recipe.